JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 making that text searchable.

-The common theme in all these ventures has been a lack of flexibility and the very simple REST-ful resource I've described above is one possible answer to the problem.
+The common theme in all these ventures has been a lack of flexibility and the very simple RESTful resource I've described above is one possible answer to the problem.

 # API Details